CFexpress is finally upon us and several cameras already have the hardware to support it.

 At least not at first.

-There was this big idea floating around that because CFexpress is an open technology that it would be cheaper than its Sony-owned rival XQD.
+There was this big idea floating around that because CFexpress is an open technology it would be cheaper than its Sony-owned rival XQD.

 Now we are seeing that’s not necessarily true.